 In the Department of Correction, Mental Health Unit this class is accountable for directing licensed clinical staff engaged in providing behavioral health services on a statewide basis.

-Receives administrative direction from the Chief Operating Officer or other administrative official of higher grade.
+Receives administrative direction from the Chief Mental Health Officer or other administrative official of higher grade.

-Directs staff assigned to Behavioral Health Services at DMHAS.
+Directs staff and operations of the Behavioral Health Services Division.